dsmedhansen/twitter-case/README.md

 For the ones new to Github (like me) this short video was pretty helpful in explaining how it works: https://www.youtube.com/watch?v=0fKg7e37bQE

+Lessons learnt:
+  - Reduce date before doing calculations
+  - Make sure you know the ins and outs of your sentiment library (vader takes capitals into account and we used w.lower() and removed special characters)